armory/docs/content/en/armory-enterprise/plugin-guide/iam-authentication.md

 ```

-The plugin will read the sql connection information from the sql properties for `front50` service configuration:
+The plugin can read the SQL connection information from the SQL properties for `front50` service configuration:

 ```yaml
 sql: